 It can feel like a struggle to be treated fairly when applying for jobs which ask for a background check as part of the entry requirements, especially as protocol is strict throughout Australia.
 While it can seem that there is a stigma surrounding criminal records, it is never a good idea to lie about your history to an employer.

 A criminal record is a document of an individual’s police history stored in the national police database.
 It contains information relating to all disclosable prior convictions and pending charges.
 A National Police Check is performed using a person’s identity information to search the database for a match and retrieve the record.

-Most organisations request an updated national police certificate as part of job entry requirements for screening candidates before allowing them to join the workforce.
+Most organisations request an updated national police check as part of job entry requirements for screening candidates before allowing them to join the workforce.
 This is not mandatory in all cases, but certain occupations do require mandatory screening.